+Process Barriers: Any Barrier identified for an individual who is ready for discharge in which a CSB or State hospital process is causing a delay in movement to discharge.
+This includes identified CSB Tasks, Hospital tasks or Individuals with an identified discharge plan and a date is scheduled in the future.

 Releases of Information: The practice of authorizing a healthcare entity to release protected health information to other healthcare providers, non-healthcare organizations, or individuals.
 Obtained a signed release of information is best practice and should occur if at all possible; however, collaboration and information sharing for the purposes of discharge planning does not require a release of information, with the exception of SUD information protected by 42 CFR Part 2.
 While releases of information are best practice, they should not be a barrier to discharge.
 These activities are explained in the Code of Virginia § 37.2-839.
 Additionally please see HIPAA requirements on Treatment, Payment, & Health Care Operations.
 Lastly this provision is covered in the Human Right Regulations 12VAC35-115-80- B.8.g.

-State hospital: A hospital or psychiatric institute, or other institution operated by DBHDS that provides acute psychiatric care and treatment for persons with mental illness
+State hospital: A hospital or psychiatric institute, or other institution operated by DBHDS that provides acute psychiatric care and treatment for persons with mental illness.

 Surrogate decision maker: A person permitted by law or regulations to authorize the disclosure of information or give consent for treatment and services, including medical treatment, or participation in human research, on behalf of an individual who lacks the mental capacity to make these decisions.
 A surrogate decision maker may include an attorney-in-fact, health care agent, legal guardian, or, if these are not available, the individual’s family member (spouse, adult child, parent, adult brother or sister, or any other relative of the individual) or a next friend of the individual (defined in 12VAC35-115-146).

 Treatment team: The group of individuals responsible for the care and treatment of the individual during the period of hospitalization.
-Team members shall include, at a minimum, the individual receiving services, psychiatrist, a psychologist, a social worker, and a nurse.
+Team members shall include, at a minimum, the individual receiving services and their parent/legal guardian (if a minor), psychiatrist, a psychologist, a social worker, and a nurse.
 CSB staff shall actively participate, collaborate, and consult with the treatment team during the individual’s period of hospitalization.
 The treatment team is responsible for providing all necessary and appropriate supports to assist the CSB in completing and implementing the individual’s discharge plan.

 Treatment plan: A written plan that identifies the individual’s treatment, educational/vocational and service needs, and states the goals, objectives, and interventions designed to address those needs.
 There are two sequential levels of treatment plans:

-The “initial treatment plan,” which directs the course of care during the first hours and days after admission; and
+The “initial treatment plan (or “initial plan of care”),” which directs the course of care during the first hours and days after admission; and

 The “comprehensive treatment plan (CTP),” developed by the treatment team with CSB consultation, which guides, directs, and supports all treatment of the individual.